Maxim-Mazurok/aliexpress-show-shipped-price/README.md

 ## Usage

+NOTE: Tested on Chrome and a bit in Firefox, should work in other browsers as well

 1. Open search results, like https://www.aliexpress.com/w/wholesale-rear-light-ebike.html?g=y&SearchText=rear+light+ebike
 1. Scroll to the bottom of the page (to load all products)
 1. Open Dev Tools and the browser console